 Introduction

-Defensive responses have evolved to maximize survival (Anderson and Adolphs, 2014), and animals rapidly switch behaviors depending on threat imminence, context, and previous experience with stimuli (Perusini and Fanselow, 2015).
-Understanding the neural mechanisms underlying adaptive defensive behavior may grant insight into the pathophysiology of post-traumatic stress and panic disorders, wherein heightened responses to external stimuli are observed, yet neuroscientists need tractable methods with which to investigate how the nervous system controls complex behavior resulting from experience.
+Defensive responses have evolved to maximize survival (Anderson and Adolphs, 2014), and animals rapidly switch behaviors depending on threat imminence, context of exposure, and previous experience with stimuli (Perusini and Fanselow, 2015).
+Understanding the mechanisms underlying adaptive defensive behavior may grant insight into the pathophysiology of post-traumatic stress and panic disorders, wherein heightened responses to external stimuli are observed, yet neuroscientists need more tractable methods with which to investigate how the nervous system controls complex experience-dependent behavior.

 Pavlovian fear conditioning has been widely used as a model system to understand the neural mechanisms underlying fear-related learning and memory (Bolles, 1970; Bolles and Collier, 1976; Grewe et al., 2017; Roy et al., 2017; Bouton et al., 2021).
 In standard Pavlovian conditioning paradigms, freezing is the dominant defensive behavior evoked by contexts and learned cues that are paired with an aversive unconditioned stimulus (US), like footshock (Blanchard and Blanchard, 1969; Bolles and Collier, 1976).
-However, other defensive responses like escape jumping (Chu et al., 2022) and darting (Gruene et al., 2015) are less measured within conditioning, limiting insight into defensive response dynamics.
-To address this critical need, we developed a modified Pavlovian conditioning paradigm that elicits both freezing and flight behaviors in response to conditioned stimuli (Fadok et al, 2017; Borkar er al., 2020, Borkar and Fadok, 2021), findings that have been replicated by others in both mice and rats (Dong et al., 2019; Totty et al., 2021).
+Other defensive responses like escape jumping (Chu et al., 2022) and darting (Gruene et al., 2015) are measured less often within conditioning, limiting insight into defensive response dynamics.
+To address this critical need, we developed a modified Pavlovian conditioning paradigm that elicits both freezing and flight behaviors in response to conditioned stimuli (Fadok et al, 2017; Borkar er al., 2020; Borkar and Fadok, 2021; Borkar et al., 2024), findings that have been replicated by others in both mice and rats (Dong et al., 2019; Totty et al., 2021).
 In this paradigm, mice are conditioned with a serial compound stimulus (SCS) consisting of a pure tone followed by white noise (WN), which terminates with a strong electrical footshock.
 After conditioning, mice exhibit contextual freezing which significantly increases in response to tone, and mice switch to robust flight responses upon WN presentation.
-These findings demonstrate that the magnitude and mode of defensive behavior change with increasing psychological distance of threat, consistent with the predatory imminence continuum theory (Perusini and Fanselow, 2015).
+These findings demonstrate that the magnitude and mode of defensive behavior change with the psychological distance of threat, consistent with the predatory imminence continuum theory (Perusini and Fanselow, 2015).

 However, the influence of non-associative elements on this ethological profile has recently been discussed (Fanselow et al., 2019; Hersman et al, 2020; Trott et al. 2022).
-It has been suggested that the WN stimulus’s inherent salience contributes more to WN-evoked flight response than its predictive association with the US (Hersman et al, 2020).
+It has been suggested that the inherent salience of the WN stimulus contributes more to WN-evoked flight response than its predictive association with the US (Hersman et al, 2020).
 Others claim that the immediate transition from freezing to flight behavior is a result of the rapid change and relative increase in stimulus intensity from tone to WN that is caused by non-associative sensitization, or by inherent stimulus properties, akin to an acoustic startle response (Fanselow et al., 2019, Trott et al. 2022).
-In addition, sensitization from repeated tone-shock presentations is known to intensify subsequent freezing responses to conditioned stimuli (Kamprath and Wotjak, 2004), and mice show increased reactivity to a WN stimulus after experiencing stress (Hoffman et al., 2022).
+In addition, sensitization and stimulus salience are known to intensify freezing responses to auditory stimuli (Kamprath and Wotjak, 2004), and mice show increased reactivity to a WN stimulus after experiencing stress (Hoffman et al., 2022).
 These findings highlight the need to better elucidate the associative and non-associative elements of Pavlovian fear conditioning that influence expression of defensive behavior.

-To address this, we utilized two important control groups for non-associative effects of conditioning.
-To test the importance of the SCS-shock contingency, we utilized a truly random control procedure in which the US and the SCS are presented in an unpaired and non-predictive fashion (Rescorla, 1967).
-To test for the effects of sensitization by the shock, we presented footshock alone during conditioning.
-We compared these groups against a paired SCS-shock conditioning group to quantify the effects of associative learning on SCS-evoked fear behavior.
-All three groups went through extinction sessions with SCS presentations alone to elucidate the extent to which prior associative pairing affects de-escalating response strategies, as well as to identify defensive behaviors that are expressed in the absence of a strict threat-signaling association.
+To address this, we utilized four control groups for non-associative effects of conditioning.
+To test the importance of the SCS-shock contingency, we utilized an unpaired control procedure in which the US and the SCS were presented in a separated, pseudorandom, and non-predictive fashion (Rescorla, 1967).
+To test the effects of sensitization by the shock, we presented footshock alone during conditioning.
+To test the impact of stimulus intensity and salience, we conducted paired and unpaired conditioning using a reversed SCS where the WN preceded the tone.
+We compared these four control groups against a paired SCS-shock conditioning group to determine the effects of associative learning on SCS-evoked fear behavior.
+All groups went through two extinction sessions with SCS presentations alone to elucidate the extent to which prior associative pairing affects de-escalating response strategies, as well as to identify defensive behaviors that are expressed in the absence of a strict threat-signaling association.

 Animal Subjects